silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/02_HTTP_Cache_Headers.md

 ## Overview

-By default, SilverStripe sends headers which signal to HTTP caches that the response should be not considered cacheable.
+By default, Silverstripe CMS sends headers which signal to HTTP caches that the response should be not considered cacheable.
 HTTP caches can either be intermediary caches (e.g. CDNs and proxies), or clients (e.g. browsers).
 The cache headers sent are `Cache-Control: no-cache, must-revalidate`;